 Royal Talens Rembrandt is one of my “go to” paints.
 I have quite a bit of it.
-The paint has a fairly thick consistency that appeals to me, and a pretty high pigment load across the range.
-They are mixed with linseed oil.
-Royal Talens isn’t a boutique brand, and they can be found nearly everywhere I’ve ever shopped.
-You have to be careful with every brand of paint, but they have a range of colours that is pretty solid without too many nonsense colours.
+As an undergrad, I often bought upwards to this line, as it is much better paint than most student lines, but was still basically within budget.
+They are mixed with linseed oil, have a fairly thick consistency that appeals to me, and have a pretty high pigment load across the range.
+Royal Talens isn’t a boutique brand, and can be found basically everywhere I’ve ever shopped.
+You have to be careful with every brand of paint of course, but they have a range of colours that is pretty solid without too many nonsense colours.
 Of their mixed pigment paints, I like their sap green.
-They are usually in my price range, and importantly, they have the easiest caps to open of any manufacturer.
+They remain within in my price range, and importantly, they have the easiest caps to open of any manufacturer.
 Everything considered, I rank them 4 out of 5.

 Royal Talens Amsterdam are economical 200ml tubes.
 I don’t see any difference between these and Van Gogh.
 Obviously neither did Talens, as they don’t seem to make them any more.
 You can cover a lot of real estate with this paint.
 That’s all I have to say about them besides what I’ve said about Van Gogh above.
 3 out of 5.

 Gamblin is a west coast American company that makes really good mediums packaged in nice glass jars.
 I buy their linseed oil regularly.
 The company does a lot of research and education which is great.
-The texture of their paint is especially uniform across the colour range, and just a little too soft for my taste.
+The texture of their paint is especially uniform across the colour range, and overall just a little too soft for my taste.
 Overmilled if you ask me.
 They have a good pigment load, and are consistently well ground, but I like more richness and individual personality from my colours.
-3.5 out of 5.
+Worth a try, but 3.5 out of 5 for me.